Corbin-A/Corbin-A.github.io/_posts/2020-07-06-starting-ds-projects.md

 ```
 ├── .gitignore
 │
-├── README.rst         <- The top-level README for developers using this project.
+├── README.md         <- The top-level README for developers using this project.
 │
 ├── data
 │   ├── external       <- Data from third party sources.